 While this may be a gaping loophole, allowing continuation of evictions already in process before the Order, the clear intention of the Order is to provide immediate relief to affected consumers and businesses and allow a breathing space.
 I suspect that a further Order or regulations will be issued protecting businesses and consumers who are now facing an existing eviction and who are impacted by COVAD 19 as provided in the Order.
 If not, many courts will likely grant a stay in line with the Order moratorium.

-4. Will there Be a Foreclosure Moratorium; What Constitutes a Covered Hardship?
 The Order (Par.
-5) specifically addresses a request to all lenders to implement a moratorium foreclosures and related evictions when the foreclosure or eviction arises out of a substantial decrease in household or business income, or substantial medical expenses incurred by result of the COVID-19 pandemic or by a local, state, or federal government response to it.
+5)specifically addresses a request to all lenders to implement a moratorium foreclosures and related evictions when the foreclosure or eviction arises out of a substantial decrease in household or business income, or substantial medical expenses incurred by result of the COVID-19 pandemic or by a local, state, or federal government response to it.
 This clearly allows great latitude to any business or consumer raising this to support a hardship claim.
 However, this language also clearly does not include hardship claims that arose solely before the impact of the COVID-19 crises took hold.
 While I cannot give a date to “start the clock” on covered claims, it is clear that the most prominent negative financial impact started at the beginning of March, resulting in a significant downturn in the U.S. stock market and the implementation of state and federal regulations and emergency orders, including the Order.

 Clearly, specific businesses, or consumers (especially those tied to import and export businesses), or those who actually contracted the virus or lived with those who do, prior to March could claim the same impact.
 While a case by case review should occur in conjunction with any mandated or voluntary policy, it is clear that every lender should be prepared to have a consistent response, compliant with applicable laws and be able to clearly articulate such policies.
 Failure to do that will result in endless claims and disputes and lawsuits, akin to what happened shortly after the mortgage melt-down, when lenders were flooded with loan modification requests.